-COVID-19 has made this a scary time to be sick.
-Many people are not only putting off primary care visits but also delaying treatment for small injuries or other causes of concern because of a perceived risk of infection associated with visiting medical offices.
-Virtual care (or telehealth) addresses these safety concerns and makes care more convenient, because it allows patients to access care from any location.
+COVID-19 made getting sick a frightening experience, one where many people put off primary care visits and delayed treatment for small injuries or other causes of concern.
+Visiting medical offices came with a perceived risk of infection.
+Virtual care (or telehealth) addressed those safety concerns, allowing patients to access support from any location.

 The additional benefits of virtual care